 Here are more costumes featured at the 2017 Days of the Dead Indianapolis.
 Remember you can click on any image for a closer look!

-When all the contestants had left the stage, the judges chose the finalists who would be called back for a deciding vote from the audience (via applause).
+When all the contestants had left the stage, the judges chose the finalists who would be called back for a deciding vote from the audience (via applause) Correction this was the People’s Choice Award only.
 These included the blue civil service worker (Miss Argentina) from Beetlejuice, an awesome Creeper from Jeepers Creepers, an ogre, a gory Uncle Sam, and Buffalo Bill.

 Buffalo Bill ended up taking the prize which I’m guessing was due in equal parts for his presentation as it was for his costume.

 Personally, I was Team Uncle Sam and not just because we were in the midst of the Fourth of July weekend.
+He would later take second place in the contest with the Ogre as the big winner.
 All in all, it was a fun event and the perfect way to cap off our Days of the Dead Indianapolis experience.
 We left to get dinner and wash up before returning later that night for a screening of Plank Face.
 I will now hand over the Terror Dave reigns to Jason so he can review that for you…

 Coming Up…”Plank Face” – Horror or Soft Core Porn?
 Who cares!?!